humbertcostas/RepData_PeerAssessment1/PA1_Template.md

 stepsxday <- aggregate(steps ~ date, data, sum)
 ```

-Then print an histogram of the total number of steps taken each day:
+Then print a histogram of the total number of steps taken each day:

 ```r
 hist(stepsxday$steps)